Why does corporate responsibility matter to our company?

 As a supplement to its regular training program, T-Mobile Austria has been offering traineeships for young refugees with no family since 2010.
 The company sets aside 10 percent of its annual training positions for this purpose.
-In Vienna, the company is collaborating closely on the project with the private "lobby.16" initiative and three young refugees started their traineeships in 2016.
+In Vienna, the company is collaborating closely on the project with the private "lobby.16" initiative and four young refugees started their traineeships in 2018.
 Before their training begins, participants attend a five-month foundation program to get them ready for the course.
-As part of this foundation program, the apprentices complete German, math and English courses as well as regular practical experience days at a T-Mobile Shop.
-This gives them initial experience with sales and consultation talks, and helps them become more confident with the language through regular practice in real-life situations.
+As part of this foundation program, the apprentices complete German, math and English courses, as well as taking part in regular practical work experience days at a T-Mobile Shop.
+This gives them initial experience with sales and consultation discussions, and helps them become more confident with the language through regular practice in real-life situations.

 Key facts at a glance

 T-Mobile Austria is a leading provider of telecommunications, TV and entertainment services in Austria.
 Following the acquisition of UPC Austria, the company has a total workforce of around 2,500 employees, 7.2 million telephone customers, and pro-forma sales of around EUR 1.25 billion (2017).